Early years and childcare

 - support through Part 6 of the Immigration and Asylum Act

-A child may also be eligible for a place if she or he:
+A two-year-old may also qualify for a free place if he or she:

 - has left care under a special guardianship order, child arrangements order or adoption order